Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: Some Concluding Remarks

 \section{Some Concluding Remarks}

-In the foregoing pages we have constructed outgoing fundamental solutions for operators of the form $\Delta+k_1^2+q(x_2),$ and shown how to use them to represent the solution to the transmission problem defined by two semi-infinite wave guides meeting along a common perpindicular line.
-The construction of the ``outgoing'' fundamental solution is in a form that should lend itself to numerical implementation.
-We have shown that the resultant system of integral equations is Fredholm of second kind on the spaces $\cC_{\alpha}(\bbR)\oplus\cC_{\alpha+\frac 12}(\bbR),$ with $0<\alpha<\frac 12,$ and are therefore generically solvable.
+In the foregoing pages we have constructed outgoing fundamental solutions for operators of the form $\Delta+k_1^2+q(x_2),$ and shown how to use them to represent the solution to the scattering problem defined by two semi-infinite wave-guides meeting along a common perpendicular line.
+The construction of the `outgoing' fundamental solution is in a form that lends itself to numerical implementation, see~\cite{EpGo2024,EGHQR2025}.
+We have shown that the resultant system of integral equations is Fredholm of index zero on the spaces $\cC_{\alpha}(\bbR)\oplus\cC_{\alpha+\frac 12}(\bbR),$ with $0<\alpha<\frac 12,$ and are therefore generically (w.r.t. $k_1$) solvable.

-We have only presented a detailed analysis of this problem for the case of potentials given by~\eqref{eqn2.32}, though it is clear that our approach will apply, {\em mutatis mutandis}, if $q(x_2)$ is a bounded function with bounded support.
-The principal difference will be that the basic solutions, $\tu_{\pm}(\xi,0^+;x_2),$ of the ODE, and their Wronskian are no longer explicit elementary functions.
-Various formul{\ae} will need to be replaced by (standard) estimates.
-To implement the method, $\tu_{\pm}$ will have to be computed numerically within the support of $q.$ The problem of having 2 open wave guides that are of the form considered here outside a compact set, is a realtively compact perturbation which, while requiring further analysis, should not pose serious additional difficulties.
+We have only presented a detailed analysis of this problem for the case of potentials given by~\eqref{eqn2.32}, though it is clear that our approach will apply, {\em mutatis mutandis}, if $q(x_2)$ is a bounded, measurable function with bounded support.
+The principal difference will be that the basic solutions, $\tu_{\pm}(\xi,0^+;x_2),$ of the ODE, and their Wronskian no longer have explicit formul{\ae} in terms of elementary functions within the support of $q.$ These formul{\ae} need to be replaced by (standard) estimates.
+To implement the method numerically, the functions $\tu_{\pm}$ have to be computed numerically within the support of $q.$ This is done in~\cite{EGHQR2025}.
+The problem of having 2 open wave-guides that are of the form considered here outside a compact set, is a relatively compact perturbation which, while requiring further analysis, should not pose serious additional difficulties.

-We have considered neither the question of uniqueness for the solution of our integral equation, nor that of the 2d-scattering problem.
-It seems quite likely that the solution we obtain is the physically meaningful solution.
-These solutions do not seem to satisfy a classical outgoing radiation condition, but this may well be an artifact of our representation, which entails integration over a non-compact set.
-These problems of uniqueness and the correct notion of outgoing will be considered in subsequent publications.